OA1032/M00757253/README.md

 - While running another window will pop up displaying some prints I used in order to assist me in the development of this code.

 Some buttons are unavailable due to the developmental issues.
+- Make sure to have up to data java also.